hypherionmc/fdd-docs/installation/empty-config.md

         updateInterval = 6
         #A topic for the Chat Relay channel.
 You can use %player%, %maxplayers%, %uptime% or just leave it empty.
         channelTopic = "Playing Minecraft with %players%/%maxplayers% people | Uptime: %uptime%"

     #Configure the in-game Discord Invite command
     [botConfig.invite]
         #If this is defined, it will enable the in-game Discord command
         inviteLink = ""
         #The message to show when someone uses /discord command.
 You can use %inviteurl%
         inviteMessage = "Hey, check out our discord server here -> %inviteurl%"

+    #Control what the Discord Bot will display as it's status message
     [[botConfig.botStatus]]
+        #Do not add Playing.
+A status to display on the bot.
+You can use %players% and %maxplayers% to show the number of players on the server
-        status = "Enjoying Minecraft with %players%/%maxplayers% players" botStatusType = "CUSTOM_STATUS"
+        status = "Enjoying Minecraft with %players%/%maxplayers% players"
+        #The type of the status displayed on the bot.
+Valid entries are: PLAYING, STREAMING, WATCHING, LISTENING, CUSTOM_STATUS
+        botStatusType = "CUSTOM_STATUS"
+        #The URL that will be used when the "botStatusType" is set to "STREAMING", required to display as "streaming".
         botStatusStreamingURL = "https://twitch.tv/twitch"

 #Config relating to the discord channels and webhooks to use with the mod